Kentish Town station: National Rail station

-Normal access to the National Rail station is from the Underground station; the street entrance is only open when the Underground station is closed.
+Normal access to the National Rail station is from the Underground station; the direct street entrance is only open when the Underground station is closed.

 London Underground station

 There are 2 platforms at this station, Platform 1 heading northbound and Platform 2 heading southbound.

 Location

 On the London Underground, the station is between Tufnell Park and Camden Town stations.
-On the National Rail, it is between and St Pancras International stations.
+On National Rail, it is between and St Pancras International stations.

 Services

 National Rail

 National Rail services at Kentish Town are operated by Thameslink using EMUs.

-The typical off-peak service in trains per hour is:
+The typical off-peak service is: